 Typically, in a “suitability” claim the broker will invest the customer’s assets in securities that are too aggressive for the customer, which in turn subjects the customer’s assets to inappropriate market risk.
 If the market moves against the investor who is exposed to this unsuitable risk, the losses can be devastating.

-If your stockbroker was negligent in finding you suitable investments, contact our attorneys for a free, confidential case evaluation.
+If your stockbroker was negligent in finding you suitable investments, contact us for a free, confidential case evaluation.